How do I find my attorney number (aka CPF account number)?

 What is the purpose of the assessments?

 The Attorney Grievance Commission (AGC) handles complaints against Maryland lawyers and all resulting disciplinary cases.
 Its assessment for the current fiscal year is $110.
-AGC’s budget is set by the Court of Appeals of Maryland.
+AGC’s budget is set by the Supreme Court of Maryland.
 The Client Protection Fund of the Bar of Maryland ("CPF" or Fund) handles and decides claims against Maryland lawyers alleging theft of client or fiduciary funds.
-CPF’s assessment for the current fiscal year is $20 as fixed by the Court of Appeals of Maryland and by statute.
+CPF’s assessment for the current fiscal year is $20 as fixed by the Supreme Court of Maryland and by statute.

 What is the Client Protection Fund fiscal year and what is the amount of the current year’s assessments?